Shinmera/trivial-benchmark/README.md

 ---------------------------
 If you're interested in adding additional metrics, you'll want to take a look at the `metric` class, as well as the related methods, `start` `discard` `commit` `take-sample` `samples` `sample-size` `condense` `reduce-samples` `compute` `report` `reset`.
 For a basic `metric`, you only need to implement `start`, `discard`, `commit`, `samples`, and `take-sample`.
 The other functions have standard methods that will do their computations based on those five.

-If you have a function that returns a current state of your sample and simply want to have the metric show the delta between `start` and `commit`, you can use `define-delta-sample`.
+If you have a function that returns a current state of your sample and simply want to have the metric show the delta between `start` and `commit`, you can use `define-delta-metric`.

     (define-delta-metric run-time
       (/ (get-internal-run-time)